bmtwl/SoftDataDiode/README.md

 If this still doesn't help, please create an issue in the repo.

 ## Known issues

-### My logs have lots of `I/O operation on closed file` events in them
-This is due to the way the Python http server flushes out connections and there is no simple workaround.
-I may do some custom exception handling in the future to clean these up, but for now they can be safely ignored.

 ### Very large files don't come through consistently
 If you are trying to transfer very large files, a single packet being lost or corrupted during transmission will cause the receiver to throw the whole thing away.